 Dr. Marie Byrd

-DR. MARIE BYRD, Ed.D., Associate professor in EDUCATIONAL LEADERSHIP AND POLICY STUDIES
+Associate professor of EDUCATIONAL LEADERSHIP AND POLICY STUDIES

 Dr. Byrd entered higher education upon years of service in the Miami Dade County Public

 School system as teacher, Title One Curriculum Specialist and Administrator.
 Her scholarship